Farm and Ranch Workplace Legislation (Bill 6)

 Provincial and Federal laws - Is your operation legal?

-As with any livestock, there are certain federal and provincial laws that producers must comply with.
+As with any livestock, there are certain federal and provincial laws that producers must comply with, including the following:

 Health of Animals Act (Federal)